Elisa Sednaoui

-Elisa Sednaoui (born December 14, 1987) is a model, actress, philanthropist and film director of Syrian, Italian, Egyptian, and French descent.
-She has appeared in such films as Eastern Drift, La Baie du renard, Bus Palladium, Les Gamins, and Remember Now, as well as in fashion campaigns for Chanel Eyewear, Giorgio Armani, Missoni and Roberto Cavalli.
+Elisa Sednaoui (born December 14, 1987) is a social entrepreneur, best-selling author and philanthropist, who began her professional career as a model, actress and film director, of Syrian, Italian, Egyptian, and French descent.
+She has appeared in such films as Eastern Drift, La Baie du renard, Bus Palladium, Les Gamins, and Remember Now, as well as in fashion campaigns for Chanel Eyewear, Giorgio Armani, Missoni, Roberto Cavalli, Lancôme and Buccellati.
 In 2013, she created the Elisa Sednaoui Foundation, dedicated to promoting creative learning, after-school initiatives for youngsters.
+The organization has expanded and exists today both as a social enterprise and a Nonprofit.
+Funtasia Impact, a UK Nonprofit organization, is active in Italy since 2016 through the entity Funtasia Italia and in the United States, Funtasia Impact USA is a registered 501c3 founded in 2020.
+Sednaoui also founded and directs Funtasia Enterprise, a USA Benefit corporation, focusing on for profit educational products for parents and teachers and consultancies for schools and museums.
+In May 2022, Sednaoui released her first book, co-written with Linguistic Intelligence expert Paolo Borzacchiello, which became an instant best-seller in Italy.

 Family and early life

-Elisa Sednaoui was born in Bra, Piedmont, Italy and raised between three countries, Egypt, Italy, and France.
+Elisa Sednaoui was born in Savigliano, Piedmont, Italy and raised between three countries, Egypt, Italy, and France.
 She spent much of her early life in Luxor and Zamalek, Cairo.
-Her mother is of Italian heritage, while her father has Syrian-Egyptian and French roots.
+Her mother, Anna Morra, was of Italian and Syrian heritage, while her father, Olivier Sednaoui, has Egyptian, Syrian and French roots.
 The Sednaoui family, a Melkite Greek Catholic family of Syrian descent, finds its roots in the city of Sednaya, from where their surname originates.
 The Sednaoui family migrated to Egypt at the end of the 19th century and developed successful department stores in Cairo.